feldoh/JZookeeperEdit/README.md

 This tool was written using Java 1.8 with JavaFX and Maven as its build tool.
 This means you will need the environment variable JAVA_HOME to point to a valid Java 8 Home.

+**Note that due to a limitation of controlsfx this tool requires at least Java 1.8.0_20**<br>
+The reason for this is discussed in [this](http://fxexperience.com/2014/09/announcing-controlsfx-8-20-7/) blog post

 Running using Maven
 ====================